 Stray cats are also a threat to other animals, killing native fauna - birds, marsupials and amphibians - and spreading diseases to domesticated cats through fighting.

 Our goal is to encourage more residents to have their cats de-sexed and reduce the burden of stray cats on the community.

-Strategic Aim: What success looks like:

 To reduce cat overpopulation.

-Less complaints
+- Less complaints

-Less cats impounded
+- Less cats impounded

-Decrease in cats euthanised
+- Decrease in cats euthanised